-High Street, Lewes, United Kingdom where he expounded
+High Street, Lewes, United Kingdom where they expounded

 "Common Sense".
 At his print shop here, Robert Bell published the first edition of Thomas Paine's revolutionary pamphlet in January 1776.
 Arguing for a republican form of government under a written constitution, it played a key role in rallying American support for independence.

-South 3rd Street, Philadelphia, PA, United States where he was published
+South 3rd Street, Philadelphia, PA, United States where they was published

 United States of America British Isles France Thomas Paine born 1737 died 1809 on this site.
 I believe in one God and no more.
 All mankind are my bretheren.
 The world is my country.
 To do good is my religion

-59 Grove Street, Greenwich Village, New York, NY, United States where he died (1809)
+59 Grove Street, Greenwich Village, New York, NY, United States where they died (1809)

 Thomas Paine 1737-1809 Anglais de naissance Américain d'adoption Français par décret a vécu dans cet immeuble de 1797 à 1802.
 Il mit sa passion de la liberté au service de la Révolution française, fut député à la Convention et écrivit Les Droits de l'Homme. « Lorsque les opinions sont libres, la force de la vérité finit toujours par l'emporter. »

 English translation: Thomas Paine 1737-1809 English born American adoption French by decree lived in this building from 1797 to 1802.
 He put his passion for freedom at the service of the French Revolution, was a member of the Convention and wrote Human Rights.
 “When opinions are free, the strength of truth always prevails.”
 [AWS Translate]